dimitrisr/python-brotherprint/README.md

     printjob.print_page(<cut_setting>)

 ### Template Printing
 Create your template and upload it to the printer.
 After creating a BrotherLabel object, call template_mode() to set the printer to template mode, and then use the template commands to fill in your label.
+Be sure to download the P-Touch Template Tools from support.brother.com under utilities of your label printer.
+It has a wealth of information.

     printjob.template_mode()
     printjob.template_init()